Loop Quantization and Symmetry: Configuration Spaces: Introduction

 \section{Introduction}

 Mathematically rigorous quantization of physical models has remained a widely unsolved problem.
-Theories like gravity or gauge field theory in general still wait for getting quantized.
-One idea to attack this problem is to simplify the models.
-A major source for finding such toy models are symmetry reduced models.
-These models have less degrees of freedom, such that usually they can be quantized easier.
+In particular, theories like gravity, or gauge field theory in general, still wait for getting quantized to the full extent.
+One idea to attack this problem is to simplify these models, e.g., by considering only highly symmetric situations.
+Indeed, such reduced models have much less degrees of freedom, which is why they usually can be quantized easier.
 At the same time, one hopes that they exhibit some key aspects of the full theory, and this way one expects to learn more about its quantization.
 This has also been the main motivation for the invention of loop quantum cosmology.
-Here, highly symmetric, in the beginning just homogeneous isotropic models have been quantized along the methods known from loop quantum gravity.
+Here, in the beginning, homogeneous isotropic models have been quantized along the methods known from loop quantum gravity.
 And, indeed, in contrast to the full theory, even the dynamics has been widely understood.
 Nevertheless, one key point that remained open so far has been the relation between the full and the reduced quantum theory, so for instance the r\^ole of symmetric states among general ones.
 The main strategy \cite{d86,d83} of how to construct such states consists of three basic steps: \begin{enumerate} \item Embed the reduced configuration space into that of the full theory and extend that embedding continuously to the quantum configuration spaces.
-Typically, the former ones are dense subsets in the latter ones. \item Identify appropriate algebras of separating continuous functions on both the full and the reduced quantum configuration spaces, usually given by cylindrical functions, and pull then the extended embedding back to get a mapping between these two algebras. \item Use Gelfand triple constructions, based on the algebras of the previous step and based on appropriate measures on the configuration spaces, in order to get states for both theories.
+Typically, the classical configuration spaces are dense subsets of their respective quantum configuration spaces. \item Identify appropriate algebras of separating continuous functions on both the full and the reduced quantum configuration spaces, usually given by cylindrical functions, and pull then the extended embedding back to get a mapping between these two algebras. \item Use Gelfand triple constructions, based on the algebras of the previous step and based on appropriate measures on the configuration spaces, in order to get states for both theories.
 Pairing with the mapping of the second step, one gets a mapping that typically allows to identify states of the reduced theory with symmetric states among the states of the full theory. \end{enumerate}